Project-RobotControlCenter/RobotControlCenterBackend/README.md

     ```

 4. **Start MongoDB**:
-    Ensure that your MongoDB database is running locally or remotely.
-The backend requires MongoDB for session and robot data storage.
+    Ensure your MongoDB instance is running locally or remotely.

-5. **Start the Backend**:
+5. **Run the backend**:
-    Run the following command to start the backend:
     ```bash
     ./robot_backend <local_db_ip> <local_db_port> <network_db_ip> <network_db_port> <db_password> <frontend_port> <robot_port>
     ```

-    Replace the placeholders with the appropriate values for your setup:
+    Replace placeholders with appropriate values.
-    - `<local_db_ip>`: IP address of your local MongoDB instance.
-    - `<local_db_port>`: MongoDB local port (default: 27017).
-    - `<network_db_ip>`: IP address of the network MongoDB instance.
-    - `<network_db_port>`: MongoDB network port.
-    - `<db_password>`: MongoDB database password.
-    - `<frontend_port>`: Port for frontend connections (e.g., 8080).
-    - `<robot_port>`: Port for robot connections (e.g., 9090).

-Now, the backend is ready to manage robot and frontend connections.
+---

 ## Usage

-Once the backend is running, **robots** and **frontends** can connect to it via their respective ports.
+Once the backend is running:

-- **Robots**: Upon connection, robots will automatically register with the backend, and their data (such as name, IP, and MAC address) will be stored in MongoDB.
+- **Robots**: Automatically register upon connection.
+Robot data is stored in MongoDB.
-- **Frontends**: Frontend clients can connect and establish sessions, allowing them to interact with the connected robots.
+- **Frontends**: Connect to the backend and manage sessions to interact with robots.

+---

 ## Configuration

-- **Firewall and Ports**: Ensure the necessary ports are open to allow communication between the backend, robots, and frontends.
-You may need to adjust your firewall settings to allow traffic on:
-  - Frontend connection port
+- **Ports**:
+  - Ensure ports for frontend and robot connections are open.
+  - Adjust firewall settings if necessary.
-  - Robot connection port
+- **MongoDB**:
-- **MongoDB Configuration**: Ensure MongoDB is configured correctly, with the necessary access rights and authentication enabled.

-## Contributing

-This project is a simple college project, and further development beyond the required features is uncertain.
-However, if you'd like to contribute or suggest improvements, please feel free to fork the repository and create a pull request.

-Here are some ways you can contribute:
-- **Bug Fixes**: Help in identifying and fixing bugs.
-- **Features**: Suggest and develop new features.
-- **Documentation**: Improve the documentation for better clarity.
+  - Configure MongoDB access with proper authentication.

 ---

 ## JSON Structures

-The backend and its components communicate using various JSON messages.
-Below is a comprehensive list of the JSON structures used, along with their purpose and direction of communication.

----

-## JSON Messages Overview
+The backend uses structured JSON messages for communication between components.
+Below are the key message formats:

-### 1. **`getAllRobots`**
+### `getAllRobots`
-- **Description**: Request to fetch all connected robots.
+- **Description**: Fetch data for all connected robots.
-- **Used in**: Communication between the frontend and the `Session` module.
-- **Structure**:
+- **Request**:
     ```json
     {
         "message_type": "getAllRobots",